Post job

 Operators are skilled workers who are in charge of working on an industrial machine or a specific aspect of the manufacturing business.
 They are trained to operate machines, learning how to use them.
 They are also responsible for the maintenance and repair of the machine, and they should be able to troubleshoot problems and provide remedies to them.
 They must be knowledgeable about the different parts of the machine and how to mitigate any challenges that may arise.
 Operators should be alert, detail-oriented, and familiar with safety and health guidelines.

-There are some key differences in responsibilities as well.
-For example, an engineering equipment operator responsibilities require skills like "end loaders," "cdl," "dot," and "loaders."
+There are some key differences in the responsibilities of each position.
+For example, engineering equipment operator responsibilities require skills like "end loaders," "cdl," "dot," and "loaders."
 Meanwhile a typical road machine runner has skills in areas such as "windows," "delivery vehicle," "troubleshoot," and "internet connectivity."
-This difference in skills reveals how truly different these two careers really are.
+This difference in skills reveals the differences in what each career does.

 On average, road machine runners reach similar levels of education than engineering equipment operators.
 Road machine runners are 0.9% more likely to earn a Master's Degree and 0.1% more likely to graduate with a Doctoral Degree.

-Not everything about these jobs is different.
+Operator/assistant foreman positions earn higher pay than engineering equipment operator roles.
+They earn a $6,014 higher salary than engineering equipment operators per year.Only some things about these jobs are the same.
 Take their skills, for example.
-Engineering equipment operators and operators/assistant foreman both include similar skills like "end loaders," "cdl," and "bulldozers" on their resumes.
+Engineering equipment operators and operators/assistant foreman both require similar skills like "end loaders," "cdl," and "bulldozers" to carry out their responsibilities.

 While some skills are similar in these professions, other skills aren't so similar.
-For example, several resumes showed us that engineering equipment operator responsibilities requires skills like "dot," "loaders," "dump truck," and "front-end loaders."
-But an operator/assistant foreman might use skills, such as, "bobcat," "pre," "ran," and "qc."
+For example, resumes show us that engineering equipment operator responsibilities requires skills like "dot," "loaders," "dump truck," and "front-end loaders."
+But an operator/assistant foreman might use other skills in their typical duties, such as, "bobcat," "pre," "ran," and "qc."

-On the topic of education, operators/assistant foreman earn similar levels of education than engineering equipment operators.
-In general, they're 0.8% more likely to graduate with a Master's Degree and 0.1% less likely to earn a Doctoral Degree.
+Operators/assistant foreman earn similar levels of education than engineering equipment operators in general.
+They're 0.8% more likely to graduate with a Master's Degree and 0.1% less likely to earn a Doctoral Degree.

-As mentioned, these two careers differ between other skills that are required for performing the work exceedingly well.
-For example, gathering from engineering equipment operators resumes, they are more likely to have skills like "dot," "loaders," "front-end loaders," and "dependability."
-But a operator might have skills like "safety procedures," "emergency calls," "quality checks," and "dozer."
+The required skills of the two careers differ considerably.
+For example, engineering equipment operators are more likely to have skills like "dot," "loaders," "front-end loaders," and "dependability."
+But a operator is more likely to have skills like "safety procedures," "emergency calls," "quality checks," and "dozer."